-The education of students is one of the fundemental reasons why CALS exists.
+The education of students is central to our mission at CALS.
 We value our students, and as we prepare you for your professional life, we want your experience at UVM to be rewarding.
-The materials on this web site should serve to answer your basic questions as you navigate around all of the academic requirements at the same time as making UVM your new home.
+The materials on this web site should serve to answer your basic questions as you navigate around your academic requirements while also making UVM your new home.
 We strongly encourage you to meet with your advisor on a regular basis.
 For additional help, Student Services in the CALS Dean’s Office is another resource you can use.

-Who is the CALS student services office made up of?
+Who are the members of the CALS student services team?

 Kate Finley Woodruff

-Rose is involved with academic matters that involve forms: Change of major/college, declaring a major, declaring a minor, permission to study abroad, permission to go over 18 credits, taking a course incomplete, Add/Drop/and Withdrawal, and the Senior Records Check.
-Rose works with issues of academic standing and coordinates the CALS Studies Committee.
-She manages Honors Day in April and degree audits for Commencement.
-Hours: M-F, 8:00 - 4:00 Email: Rose.Laba@Uvm.edu or call 802-656-0289.
+Whitney is involved with academic matters that involve forms: Change of major/college, declaring a major, declaring a minor, permission to study abroad, permission to go over 18 credits, taking a course incomplete, Add/Drop/and Withdrawal, and the Senior Records Check.
+Whitney works with issues of academic standing, she coordinates the CALS Studies Committee and she manages degree audits for Commencement.
+Hours: M-F, 8:00 - 4:30 Email: Whitney.Northrop@uvm.edu or call 802-656-0289.

 Student Services Specialist